rklogan/Silly-Sampler/README.md

 ### General Notes
 * Silly Sequencer produces rather chaotic music.
 Sample choice greatly effects the musicality of the output.
 For instance, in the provided example the gunshot sound effects are not noticeably effected by the pitch shifting and result, for the most part, in destroying the melodic structure (however amusing it might be).
 * Silly Sequencer will automatically select the sample rate for the audio files to be the same as the sample rate of the sample whose file name is first lexicographically.
 As such, all samples should have the same sample rate to avoid erroneous behaviour.
 * Silly Sequencer will work with mono and stereo samples.
-It has not been tested with samples that have more than two channels.
+It has not been tested with samples that contain more than two audio channels.
 * If the Samples directory provided does not exist, the program will fail.
 Furthermore if the Samples directory is empty the program will also fail.
 Finally, the samples directory must contain **EXCLUSIVELY** audio files.
 The presence of any other type of file will cause failure.
 As per the limitations of the dependency _SoundFile,_ Silly Sequencer fully supports WAV, FLAC and MAT files and has limited support for OGG files.
 See the [SoundFile documentation](https://pysoundfile.readthedocs.io/en/latest/#read-write-functions) for more details.
 * This version of Silly Sequencer does not acknowledge _Note Off_ events, nor does it respond to _Note On_ events with a velocity of 0 (which both usually indicate that the note should stop playing).
 When Silly Sequencer recieves a _Note On_ event with non-zero velocity, it will play the entire sample, stopping only if the end point of the song has been reached.
 * There are a few scenarios where writing the audio files can fail: